gicait/DL-for-satellite-image-analysis/README.md

 Pre-requisites for this course are as follows,

   * Basics of Python programing with Numpy (numerical computing stuff)
-  * Understanding with linear algebra and other basic mathematics is a plus here
+  * Understanding about linear algebra and other basic mathematics is a plus here

 ## Acknowledgements